EFL Cup: History

 Aston Villa were the inaugural winners in 1960–61, defeating Rotherham United 3–2 in the final over two legs.
 Football in England was considered to be of a low quality, compared to what was being played on the continent, as relatively unfashionable clubs Burnley and Wolverhampton Wanderers were England's representatives in Europe that year, having lifted the major honours ahead of much bigger clubs like Arsenal and Manchester United.
 Richards referred to the appetite for European football as 'continental fever'.
 He was keen for the league to re-establish itself: 'We must be prepared to put the interests of the League and the game before individual clubs.'
-Sixteen clubs opposed the competition's creation, thirty-one approved it.
+Sixteen clubs opposed the competition's creation, while thirty-one approved it.
 The average attendance across the League Cup was 10,556, just higher than the average gate in the Third Division.
 The total attendance of the Football League competition had fallen by 4 million from the previous season.
 Richards is reputed to have told Hardaker that he foresaw 'the League Cup final being held at Wembley, but that it wouldn't be during his lifetime'.
 The first League Cup final to be held at Wembley was Third Division Queens Park Rangers' win over First Division West Bromwich Albion on 4 March 1967.
 Richards died in 1968.

 The first League Cup was won in 1960–61 by Aston Villa who, at the time, held the overall record for major trophies won in England.
 The next three finals, however, saw the trophy won by clubs that had never previously won a major trophy.
 One of them, Norwich City, had yet to even play in the First Division, while their opponents Rochdale had played no higher than the Third Division.

 The introduction of the League Cup gave the Football League more negotiating power with the FA and UEFA.
 Hardaker threatened UEFA with a boycott of the UEFA Cup, unless UEFA gave the League Cup winner European qualification.
-As a result of the negotiating tactics, UEFA provided the League Cup winner with a place in the European competitions, providing the team was in the first division.
+As a result of the negotiating tactics, UEFA provided the League Cup winner with a place in the European competitions, provided the team was in the first division.
 Tottenham Hotspur were the first team to qualify for Europe by virtue of winning the competition.
 Although Leeds United had won the competition before Tottenham, Leeds qualified for Europe based on league position.
 The winners of the 1966–67 and 1968–69 editions, Queen's Park Rangers and Swindon Town did not participate in Europe, as they were not in the First Division.